rafallltm/docker-install-debian/Readme.md

 #sudo visudo

-/etc/sudoers : add a linha do user em baxo da linha do root:
+add a linha do user em baixo da linha do root no arquivo /etc/sudoers :

 root	ALL=(ALL:ALL) ALL